Connect to UniWireless

 - Connect to a file share (mapped drive)

-- Secure data transactions to the university's network off-campus
+- Secure data transactions with the university's network

-The client requires Mac OS X 10.8 Mountain Lion or later in order to work.
-Authenticate as a student by following the link above.
-The automatic installation will fail and you will need to download and install the client manually.
+The client requires OS X 10.8 Mountain Lion or newer in order to work.
+Authenticate as a student by clicking the 'Download' button above.
+If the installation fails, you may need to download and install the client manually.

 Cisco AnyConnect is available for most mobile operating systems.
 Please follow the links below to install the client on your device.